ricardovolert/ricardovolert/README.md

 🌱 I have used Fortran, C, C++, C#, Java, PHP several times, however, since 2018, I have been in a close relationship with Python and C;

-### ...
-Not just IT

-🔭 I still have a degree in Physics and because of the academic environment 👨, one day I aspire to be a good researcher 🤔 as an experimental physicist and computational physicist.

 ⚡